barreeeiroo/Firefly-III-Sankey/README.md

 - A running Firefly III instance with **API version 6.3.0 or higher (below 7.0.0)**
 - API token from your Firefly III account

-> **Note:** The tool validates API compatibility at startup.
-If your Firefly III instance uses an unsupported API version, you can:
-> - Bypass the check with `--disable-api-version-check` (functionality may be limited or broken)
-> - [Request support for your API version](https://github.com/barreeeiroo/Firefly-III-Sankey/issues) by opening a GitHub issue

 ### Quick Try with npx (No Installation Required!)

 Run immediately without installing: